swiftlang/swift-evolution/proposals/NNNN-withlockifavailable-cannot-spuriously-fail.md

 The documentation change itself is not something to be "adopted" by developers.
 However (subjectively speaking) the existence of this guarantee allows those developers to use `Mutex.withLockIfAvailable(_:)` without needing to be concerned with spurious failures.

+This proposal does not change how code is compiled or how it runs.
+Rather, it strengthens the execution-time guarantees of the existing API.
+Callers that were relying on spurious failure not happening will continue to work.
+Callers that were protecting against spurious failure will continue to not experience it and can be simplified at their maintainers' leisure.

 ## Future directions

 When we add support in Swift for new platforms, we will need to take care that their implementations of `Mutex` are also not subject to spurious failures.

+There may be a real-world use case for something like `Mutex.withLockIfAvailable(weak: true)`, and it can be added in the future.
+On most platforms Swift targets, it will behave identically to the existing API.
+On a subset of platforms where we have control over the relevant compare-and-exchange operations, it will allow developers to choose a weak operation if needed.

 ## Alternatives considered